rand-projects/fisb-rest/docs/source/document.rst

 Notes:

 * ``"cancel"``: Present only when cancelled.
 Always check for this first and delete the report.
 No other processing required.
-THis is specified in the standard, but I have never seen one of these cancelled.
+This is specified in the standard, but I have never seen one of these cancelled.
 They are left to expire.